Corrade/OW-workshop/101/README.md

 - **Health check**: See how much health your opponent had remaining after they kill you.
 - **Seamless rounds**: After a match finishes, scores reset and the next round begins immediately.
 - **Round history**: Leave the record-keeping to the gamemode.
-- **General settings**: Default: first to 10, no health packs, no scuffed heroes or abilities, no ults, and only maps you'll see in QP/competitive.
-Change these settings as you see fit.